Boundary Review Information

 Q: How will I know if I’m affected by a boundary change?

-Q: My child will be a senior next year.
-Will they be able to finish at their current high school?
+Q: Will my 11th grader be able to graduate at their current school?

 Q: What if my student is already attending school on an approved inter-district transfer?
 Will the inter-district transfer be revoked?